NHOrus/srwq-compilation/episode-04.md

 Now comes the big moment:

-"Is it...safe, to let her near the prisoner?" whispers Irm to Kai.
+"Is it... safe, to let her near the prisoner?" whispers Irm to Kai.

 "Probably not, but its safer than not letting her near him."

-"Urk...good point."
+"Urk... good point."

 The three of you enter the Tausendfuessler's isolation room, where Arado is handcuffed to a wall bracket, with Latooni in the corner, a pistol in one hand and her I-tablet in the other.

 "He's been trying to convince me I'm his best friend and we're practically brother and sister, even though I met him maybe 5 times at The School."

 "Irm!
 Kai!
 You're like the real versions, aren't you?
 You'll listen, right?
 You....you're not like HER, right?
 Oh god, please don't be like her?"

-WHAT IS THE FIRST QUESTION YOU WOULD LIKE TO ASK ARADO?
-OR WILL YOU LET IRM AND KAI ASK THE QUESTIONS?
-OR WOULD YOU RATHER DO SOMETHING ELSE?

 Irm winces as you attempt to turn Arado's testicles to mash potato with your Knee.
 Latooni shakes her head and tries to ignore you.
 Kai watched impassively.